Alberto Varona, Psy.D. Chicago Campus

 - Varona, A. (2012).
 Expanding the concept of internal object relations: Introducing the concept of experiential horizons.
 Presencing EPIS. pp. 64-72

-- Theoretical Case Conceptualization: Presented a theoretical case conceptualization from a contemporary psychoanalytic perspective during a theoretical orientation discussion panel.
+- Theoretical Case Conceptualization: Presented a theoretical case conceptualization from an Kleinian psychoanalytic perspective.
 Adler School of Professional Psychology.
 November, 2011

-- Advanced Concepts Group: Conducted an eight month lecture series and discussion group on the clinical concepts of Melanie Klein, Donald Winnicott, Wilfred Bion, Thomas Ogden and Peter Fonagy.
-This discussion group was comprised of students who had completed psychodynamic courses and were interested in advanced consideration of clinical concepts.
+- Advanced Concepts Group: Conducted an eight month lecture series and discussion group on the clinical concepts of Melanie Klein, Donald Winnicott, Wilfred Bion, Thomas Ogden and Peter Fonagy..
 San Francisco, CA. February 2011 – August 2011

-- Advanced Psychodynamic Concepts: Conduct a four-part lecture series to the Psy.D.
-Intern cohort concerning the clinical impact and theoretical contributions of Wilfred Bion with an emphasis on Bion’s theory of thought & experience.
-Psychological Services Center: CIIS Psy.D.
-Clinic, April 24, 2010
+- Advanced Psychodynamic Concepts: Conduct a four-part lecture series on the theoretical contributions of Wilfred Bion with an emphasis on Bion’s theory of thought & experience.
+California Institute of Integral Studies Clinic.
+April, 2010

 - “YHWH: A Structure Personality Assessment of the God Depicted in the Bible,” presented at the International Association for the History of Religion (IAHR) International conference.
 Toronto, Canada.
 August, 2010; and the American Psychological Association (APA) National Conference.
 San Diego, California.
 August, 2010